-for three weeks the harassment still went zations for the nurse for PTSD. on while the supervisor simply assured her that labor relations at the hospital was relapse of her PTSD symptoms soon after a her frequent disputes with physicians over looking into the problem.
+for three weeks the harassment still went zations for the nurse for PTSD. on while the supervisor simply assured her looking into the problem.

 The employer is liable to an employee for a racially hostile environment created by the employee's coworker if the employer fails to take prompt and effective remedial action once the employer knows or should know about the problem.